blugnu/go-mediator/README.md

     result := request.Result
 ```

+A bigger issue is that careful attention must be paid to such handlers receiving their requests *by reference*.
+If passed *by value*, any updates to the request members will be applied to a *copy* of the request, **not** the one held by the original caller.

+It is also not always immediately clear that this is the intended use of such requests, so consider carefully whether the syntactic streamlining is worth these trade-offs.

 This is not to either recommend or condemn such an approach, merely to highlight that it is possible.

-Note however that careful attention must be paid to such handlers receiving their requests *by reference*.
-If passed *by value*, any updates to the request members will be applied to a *copy* of the request, **not** the one held by the original caller.
+(_In practice I use this technique occasionally myself, for communicating "side-effects", rather than returning actual "results"_)

 # Testing With Mediator